swarmion/swarmion/packages/serverless-contracts/README.md

 Let's create our first HttpApi contract.
 First we will need to define the subschemas for each part of our contract:

+- the `id` serves to uniquely identify the contract among all stacks.
+Please note that this id MUST be unique among all stacks.
+Use a convention to ensure unicity.
 - the `path` and the http `method` which will trigger the lambda
 - the `integrationType`: `"httpApi"` or `"restApi"`
 - then the different parts of the http request: